-Baptisms, funeral, weddings, and Quinceaneras have been postponed until further notice.
+The Church is open for liturgical events including funerals, weddings, and Quinceaneras.
 Please call us at (626) 915-7873 if you have any questions or concerns.

 If you have any questions or if you or someone you love is actively dying, please call the Front Office at (626) 915- 7873.

-If you wish to receive updates regarding the Parish community, text “sldm” to 84576.
+If you wish to receive updates regarding the reopening of our Church, text “sldm” to 84576.

 The Catholic Church celebrates seven sacraments – Baptism, Confirmation, Eucharist, Reconciliation (sometimes called “Penance” or “Confession”), Matrimony, Holy Orders, and the Anointing of the Sick.
 Instituted by Christ, they touch all the stages and all the important moments of our Christian life.
 Each sacrament is an outward sign of an inward grace.
 When we participate in them worthily, each helps to nourish the life of God in our souls and provides us with the grace we need to live faithful, Christian lives.